Page Table of Contents

 Part 1.
 Create Windows 10 Installation Media

 To install Windows 10 operating system, you need to create Windows 10 installation media.
 In addition, the easiest and most common way is to use a bootable USB drive.
-You need to create one to help reinstall or clean install Windows 10 on the new drive.
+You must create one to help reinstall or clean install Windows 10 on the new drive.

 Creating a Windows 10 bootable USB is simple.
 You can refer to this article for help.